connorvhennen/Monopoly/README.md

     • Used generic algorithms to sort (in this case shuffle) card decks

-    • Used copy swap idiom and move constructor for chance and community card decks
+    • Used copy swap idiom and move constructor for chance and community card decks and player class

     • Used templated class to be the comparator paramater for the std::sort function on the decks